 Future Job Opportunities.
 Among students in teaching programs, there is a sense of hopelessness concerning future career opportunities.
 Conversations within the Faculty has lead these students to believe they need to have a "plan B" when they graduate because there will be limited career opportunities.
 The students' level of stress is exacerbated by what is perceived as a lack of initiative from the department to help rectify the problem.
 Several students want the Faculty to help by creating networking opportunities, sharing current job postings, offering guidance on how to find teaching jobs, and working with the school boards to create jobs.
 Further, these students wish that the department would accept students at a rate that reflected the job market.
 Ultimately, the students just want to see that their future is being considered.
 Table 10.
-Faculty Strengths and Weaknesses
+Faculty Strengths and Weaknesses for specific diversity groups are highly valued.
+The location of the USS office was viewed as easily accessible.

-Theme Strengths Weaknesses Academic Resources Positive arrival experiences After-degree, new transfer, with the orientation, and international students provided supports, did not believe that the resources, and Faculty. orientation was specific to their unique needs.
+Theme Strengths Weaknesses Academic Resources Positive arrival experiences After-degree, new transfer, with the orientation, and international students provided supports, did not believe that the resources, and Faculty. orientation was specific to

+their unique needs.

+Academic advisors were Academic advisors and

 helpful during the Undergraduate Student

 welcoming events and Services (USS) were not

 orientation. always helpful throughout

 the school semester.

-University resources created Events/activities being held

-for specific diversity groups during busy times of the

-are highly valued. school semester.

-The location of the USS Students hearing about

-office was viewed as easily events/activities after they

-accessible. had occurred.

-Limited events/activities

-that are casual and that

-allow for student and

-faculty mingling.

-A lack of awareness

-pertaining to the mentorship

-program.

-Offices and classrooms in

-the basement are viewed as

-degrading.
+University resources created Events/activities being held during busy times of the school semester.
+Students hearing about events/activities after they had occurred.
+Limited events/activities that are casual and that allow for student and faculty mingling.
+A lack of awareness pertaining to the mentorship program.
+Offices and classrooms in the basement are viewed as degrading.